drdaeman/payments-api-demo/README.md

 Payments API sample
 ===================

-This demo project is a work in progress.
+This is a work in progress.

-At the moment, it doesn't do anything useful.
+It demonstrates use of Django and Django REST Framework to implement a simple accounting-like API service that manages accounts and can perform deposits, withdrawals and transfers between those.

+After the project is up and running, check the index page for documentation.

+**TODO:** More details TBD

 Setting up
 ----------